quuuzheng/learngit/readme.txt

 Git has a mutable index called stage.
 GIT tracks changes of files.
 Is this work.
-create a new branch is quick!
+create a new branch is quick @ simple!